justinwiley/bluecard/README.md

 Bluecard is a a prototype ID scanning system.

-It's designed to replace manual workflows, where a clerk is handed a license, and hand-types information contained on it.
+It's designed to replace manual registration workflows, where a clerk is handed a license, and hand-types information contained on it.

-Bluecard replaces that manual process with OCR.

-#### Note: this is a prototype.
+##### Note: this is a prototype.
 Portions of it are non-functional.
 It is not ready for production use.

 This project was created to: